dobrado76/Stable-Diffusion-Unity-Integration/README.md

 - Image generation using any Stable Diffusion models available in the server model folder
 - Standard parameters control over image generation (Prompt and Negative Prompt, Sampler, Nb. of Steps, CFG Scale, Image dimension and Seed)
 - All images saved in the Assets folder for persistent storage and reference
+- Can run from a local Stable Diffusion server, which requires no API key, or from an online surver such as a Runpod Virtual instance.

 # Dependencies and requirements